grommet/grommet/src/js/components/Select/README.md

 **value**

 Currently selected value.
-This will be an array
+This can be an array
       when multiple.
+Passing an element allows the caller to control how the value is rendered.

 ```
 string